-- A Direct Award process is one where a contract is awarded without using a competitive process.
+- i.
+A Direct Award process is one where a contract is awarded without using a competitive process.
 It shall be employed when in compliance with the Canada Free Trade Agreement (CFTA) and the New West Partnership Trade Agreement (NWPTA). - ii.
-A Direct Award may be applied to all PRRD Enterprise Applications. - 11.2 Some of the items that are exempt from authorized for direct award under the trade agreements include emergencies, 'one-of-a-kind goods or services available from only one supplier', as defined in the Canada Free Trade Agreement, and services provided by lawyers or notaries., and replacement parts/items for a specific brand of existing equipment.
+A Direct Award may be applied to all PRRD Enterprise Applications. - 11.2 Some of the items that are authorized for direct award under the trade agreements include emergencies, 'one-of-a-kind goods or services available from only one supplier', as defined in the Canada Free Trade Agreement, and services provided by lawyers or notaries.

-12. Agreements
+11. Agreements

-- Once a competitive bid process is complete and a winner selected, a service agreement may be entered into for up to a maximum of five years.
+- 12.1 Once a competitive bid process is complete and a winner selected, a service agreement may be entered into for up to a maximum of five years.
 Enterprise applications will be renewed at minimum every five years to determine continued applicability and relevance to organizational needs. - 12.2 A purchase order will form part of the agreement in conjunction with the competition document and the bidder's response for all competitions.
 Purchase Orders may only be signed up to an approver's threshold. - 12.3 The Chief Administrative Officer or designate must sign all service agreements that are required as part of the outcome of a procurement process.
 Procurements over \$200,000 must have a service agreement. - 12.4 All other long-term agreements will be authorized as instructed by the Chief Administrative Officer or designate.

-13. Payment Method
+12. Payment Method